A Damn Am 2019 Primer

 ABOUTThe Damn Am is a global amateur skateboarding contest series.
 Established in 2001 by Skatepark of Tampa (SPoT), the series built on the success of Tampa Am by taking that experience on the road.
 Over 10,000 skaters have participated in Damn Am events including most of today’s top pros.
 The Damn Am series serves as the only qualifier to Tampa Am.
 In its 18-year history it has become the number one amateur skateboarding contest series in the world.

 HISTORYVolcom’s parking lot in Costa Mesa, California was the site of the first-ever Damn Am in 2001.
 Dylan Rieder [RIP] fittingly won that historic event.
-SPoT / Damn Am founder Brian Schaefer built that course from scratch and continued to do so for the next decade until Volcom built their permanent TF.
-Over the years the Damn Am has included stops in Shanghai, Amsterdam, Sao Paulo, Sydney, Portugal, Vancouver, Los Angeles, and New York City.
-The 2018 Damn Am series will consist of six stops including our first ever Japan event.
+SPoT / Damn Am founder Brian Schaefer built that course from scratch and continued to do so for the next decade.
+Over the years the Damn Am has included stops in Shanghai, Amsterdam, Sao Paulo, Sydney, Portugal, Vancouver, Japan, Barcelona, Los Angeles, and New York City.
+The 2019 Damn Am series will consist of six stops including our first ever event at The Berrics.